iisandeshpoudel/assignment-petition-platform/Documentation/How to run locally.md

 SECRET_KEY=your_secret_key
 ```
 ### 5. Apply Migrations
-⚠️ Warning: use `cd backend` to navigate to the backend directory before running the following commands.

 Apply database migrations to set up your database schema:
 ```sh
 python manage.py migrate
 ```
 ### 6. Run the Development Server
-⚠️ Warning: use `cd backend` to navigate to the backend directory before running the following commands.
 Start the development server:
 ```sh
 python manage.py runserver